Mitterrand doctrine: In practice

-The commitment was long taken the place of general policy of extradition of activists and Italian terrorists until it has ceased to be in force since the extradition of Paolo Persichetti in 2002, a former member of the Red Brigades, which was approved by the Raffarin government.
-The Cesare Battisti case, in particular, has provoked debate about the interpretation of doctrine Mitterrand.
+The commitment long took the place of general policy of extradition of activists and Italian terrorists until it ceased to be in force after the extradition of Paolo Persichetti in 2002, a former member of the Red Brigades, which was approved by the Raffarin government.
+The Cesare Battisti case, in particular, has provoked debate about the interpretation of the doctrine.

 Opponents of the doctrine point out that what a president can say during his tenure is not a source of law and so the doctrine has no legal value.
 Proponents point out that it was nevertheless consistently applied until 2002 and consider that the former president had committed the country by his words.

 Its supporters (intellectuals like Fred Vargas or Bernard-Henri Lévy, organizations such as the Greens, the Human Rights League, France Libertés, Attac-France etc.), along with some personalities of the Socialist Party (PS), are opposed to noncompliance by the right in power with the Mitterrand doctrine.